Poh Ling Yeow: Cook and food television

-MasterChef Australia

 Yeow was selected in the top 20 contestants for the first series of MasterChef Australia from over 7000 applicants.
 Competition and eliminations began in May 2009.
 Yeow was eliminated on 18 June 2009 when she incorrectly guessed the ingredients in minestrone.
 She was one of three eliminated contestants allowed to return to the program on 1 July 2009.
 She survived further eliminations to compete in the final on 19 July 2009 against Julie Goodwin.
 Goodwin won the final, with Yeow runner-up.

-In 2019, Yeow returned to MasterChef Australia as a mentor, sharing the position with season eight runner-up Matt Sinclair and season seven winner Billie McKay.

-In 2020, Yeow returned to MasterChef Australia as a contestant in Back to Win and placed 6th.

-World Chef Showcase

 Yeow appeared with Matt Preston in the World Chef Showcase in October 2009.

-Poh's Kitchen

 Yeow signed with the Australian Broadcasting Corporation for a cooking series (Poh's Kitchen) and a two-book publishing deal with ABC Books.
 The production on the series began in November 2009 in her home town of Adelaide.
 The series was aired from 10 February 2010.
 Yeow was nominated for the Logie Awards of 2011 in the category of Most Popular New Female Talent.
+She was again nominated in 2025 for the Gold Logie.

 In 2011, the ABC broadcast a second season of Poh's Kitchen, entitled Poh's Kitchen on the Road.
 Yeow travelled to all Australian states, as well as Singapore and Thailand, to film stories on produce and cooking.
 A third season premiered on 11 September 2012.